liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/05-managing-the-target-platform-for-liferay-workspace.markdown

 # Managing the Target Platform for Liferay Workspace [](id=managing-the-target-platform-for-liferay-workspace)

-Liferay Workspace provides a way to target a specific release of @product@ to develop against.
-This greatly decreases the need to manage dependencies and their versions when developing your app.
-For example, suppose you've developed your app for the current release of @product@, but then a new version is released.
-Of course, many of the artifact versions have incremented, so you may want to update your app's dependencies to match the exact artifacts in the
-@product@ version you're targeting.
-It can be a hassle tracking down artifact versions and updating your app accordingly.
-With the option to specify your target platform, you update your workspace to point to a different @product@ version and all your dependencies are updated to the latest ones provided in the targeted release.
+Liferay Workspace helps you target a specific release of @product@, so dependencies get resolved properly.
+This makes upgrades easy: specify your target platform, and Workspace points to the new version.
+All your dependencies are updated to the latest ones provided in the targeted release.

 +$$$